LAIR3/BDK6/README.md

 to begin install the following requirements<br />

-#  go1.21.6 install on Ubuntu Linux 22.04LTS for amd64 using bash<br />
+#  go1.23.1 install on Ubuntu Linux 22.04LTS or Mint 21 for amd64 using bash<br />
 ```bash
 #get wget
 sudo apt install wget